Close

 Rechargeable hearing aids remove the hassle of having to exchange small (and often difficult to swap out) batteries.
 They also help you potentially save money in the long run since you don’t have to regularly purchase disposable batteries.

 ReSound also stands out from other companies for its feature-heavy app.
 Most hearing aid companies offer apps to help you make minor adjustments to your devices’ settings.
-But ReSound offers an extra level of personalization with tinnitus management, location-based hearing (which lets you save hearing settings from your favorite locations so your hearing aids automatically switch to those settings when you return), and a “Find My Hearing Aids” feature.
+But ReSound hearing aids come with an extra level of personalization, including tinnitus management, location-based hearing (which lets you save hearing settings from your favorite locations so your hearing aids automatically switch to those settings when you return), and a “Find My Hearing Aids” feature.
 You can also use the app to book a ReSound Assist Live Assistance video call, which is a video appointment with a hearing professional for live assistance and remote fine-tuning.
 Similar to other hearing aid apps, you can also control volume, bass/treble, noise reduction, and microphone direction.

 One thing to note is that the ReSound Omnia has one of the most expensive price tags on this list.
 Rechargeable hearing aids are generally more expensive than those with disposable batteries because rechargeable hearing aids require more advanced technology.